Ruach/ruach.github.io/_posts/2020-xx-xx-xx.markdown

 479
 480         microopClasses[name] = LoadOp
 ```
+Inside a let block,
+*defineMicroLoadOp* provides a template method
+used for defining microops
+belong to load operation category.

 To automatically generate microop classes,
 we need some data structure that describes
 semantic of microop that we have interest.
 For that meta-data,
 it makes use of InstObjParams class
 that requires microop mnemonic, code defining the microop, and arguments of it.
+When we look at the lines 441-449,
+it adds the meta-data of each microop to *iops* list.

+After generating iop list,
+code at line 450-455
+automatically generates CPP code.
+The template method called with the iop
+substitutes some string part of the template
+and defines class definition of microop in CPP format.

+Also, note that
+the line 468 defines LoadOp class.
+Whenever the defineMicroLoadOp is called,
+a pair of LoadOp class reference and the name of microop
+is stored in the *microopClasses* dictionary.
+The microopClasses is a variable passed to
+previous initialization of MicroAssembler class.

 *gem5/src/arch/isa_parser.py*
 ```python